 Set to burn DVD based on disc volume (DVD5 or DVD9), TV system (NTSC or PAL), display ratio (16:9 or 4:3), etc.

 It is very simple to load video files.
-Click the "Add videos" icon to import iMovie video files from your folder saved just now on Finder to the program window, or straightly drag them to the DVD burner.
+Click the "Add videos" icon to import iMovie video files you just saved to the program window, or straightly drag them to the DVD burner.

 Before you burn iMovie to DVD, you can preview the work by clicking to check it if goes within your requirements.

-If your Mac doesn’t have iDVD, you can also use iDVD alternatives.
+If your Mac doesn’t have iDVD, you can also use free iDVD alternatives.

 iTunes allows you to create various types of discs including DVDs.
 The instructions below will show you how to burn iMovie project to DVD using iTunes.